HBrauer/vita49io/README.md

 raw = pkt.to_bytes()

 # If you know the payload format (e.g., from the last Context packet),
-# pass it to decode IQ back to a complex64 NumPy array.
+# pass it to decode samples back to a complex64 NumPy array.
 from vita49io.protocol.cif0 import PayloadFormat, PackingMethod, SampleType, DataItemFormat pf = PayloadFormat(
     packing_method=PackingMethod.PROCESSING_EFFICIENT,